 Strategic Focus Action Assign the maintenance of any approved improvements funded by clubs/ associations to the club/ association, where the purpose of the improvement is to raise revenue.
 Sports ground maintenance In line with other Councils in NSROC, adopt a maximum threshold of 30 hours per week for playing field usage.
 Work with the Sport and Recreation Advisory Committee to determine the ongoing management.
 Expand the criteria to include intensity of use, type of sport and time of year.
 Investigate the recommendations of the Sportsfield Assessment Report by Labosport and build into maintenance programs and capital works improvements.
 Consistently monitor effectiveness of these measures.
-Improve maintenance practices by: Adapting and implementing the 'effective hours of use' model prepared by Labosport to more accurately identify and monitor field use carrying capacity and user impacts Adopting the recommendations of recently completed investigations undertaken by turf management specialists and reviewing budget allocations [NB: Increased operating maintenance budgets may have an offsetting reduction in capital works allocations for field upgrading] Consider the utilisation of 'hybrid turf technology' in high wear areas (e.g. goal mouths).
+Improve maintenance practices by: Adapting and implementing the 'effective hours of use' model prepared by Labosport to more accurately identify and monitor field use carrying capacity and user impacts Adopting the recommendations of recently completed investigations undertaken by turf management specialists and reviewing budget allocations [NB: Increased operating maintenance budgets may have an offsetting reduction in capital works allocations for field upgrading]

-SECTION 10 - IMPLEMENTATION PLAN (2016 to 2026)
+SECTION 10 - IMPLEMENTATION PLAN (2016 TO 2026)

 The Implementation Plan sets out the actions that will see the Sport and Recreation Strategy realised and it should be read in conjunction with the previous section.
 For each action a program (timing) and responsibility has been assigned to guide the priority setting for the implementation of the Strategy.
-The Program proposes the relative priority in implementing the action being High, Medium, Low or Ongoing and the Responsibilty assigns the action of a unit of Council who will take the lead in the completion of the Action.
+The Program proposes the relative priority in implementing the action being High, Medium, Low or Ongoing and the Responsibility assigns the action of a unit of Council who will take the lead in the completion of the Action.